marcusboyds/Gnosis-Design/README.md

 And an example for reaching all kinds of audiences besides NFT collectors, it's all here, where people can explore and browse digital assets held and held on the blockchain.

-Being practically a revolution in the world of properties, I hope you enjoyed it a lot.
+Being practically a revolution in the world of properties, **I hope you enjoyed it a lot <3.**

-Be sure to stop by Figma and take a look at the project, as it is Open-Source.
+And please be sure to open Figma and take a closer look at the project, it is Open-Source :D

 # Left Screens